CodeSturgeon/conan/high_level_design.md

 ### User interface must be easy to use
 The end users of the system should not be considered to be techincally literate.
 The system must be intuitive for it's basic tasks.

+### Users should have to download the minimum possible number of items
+Care should be taken to make sure that users do not have to make multiple downloads.

 ### Users should not need credentials
 In order to not add to the overhead of the users, we should not require credentials to recive files from the generated batches.